|NOW ENROLLING FOR OUR 2017 CLASSES

 Classes fill quickly.

-before the school will process it.
+fee before the school will process it.
 Upon receipt the school will notify potential student.
-A Pre
+A

-Enrollment interview/Tour of the school will be set up at that time.
-You must have a high school
+Pre Enrollment interview/Tour of the school will be set up at that time.
+You must have a high

-diploma or equivalence and are eighteen years of age or older.
-This class is taught in English only.
+school diploma or equivalence and are eighteen years of age or older.
+This class is taught

-Potential students must be able to clearly read,speak and understand English.
-Before the first day
+in English only.
+Potential students must be able to clearly read,speak and understand

-of class You must provide a test result of Hepatitis B immunization or antibody screening or sign a
+English.
+You must provide a test result of Hepatitis B immunization or antibody screening

-waiver at the school, a tetanus immunization and a TB skin test, and have a current CPR card.
+or sign a waiver at the school, a tetanus immunization and a TB skin test, and have a

-CPR card not required before taking the Phlebotomy Training but will be required before
+current CPR card.
+CPR card not required before taking the Phlebotomy Training but will be